THIS ARTICLE INCLUDES A FREE PRINTABLE

 The four traditional phrases are, “May you feel safe.
 May you feel happy.
 May you feel healthy.
 May you live with ease.”
 But the exact well-wishes your family uses aren’t important; it’s about generating feelings of kindness and warmth.

-Research shows that the loving kindness meditation results in increased mindfulness, purpose in life, and positive social behaviors, like generosity.
+Research shows that loving kindness meditation results in increased mindfulness, purpose in life, and positive social behaviors, like generosity.

 6. Family Volunteering - Find a place you’d like to volunteer as a family, such as a nursing home, an animal shelter, or a soup kitchen.